Jodus-Melodus/Phi/phIDE.md

 ## Themes

 The theme of the IDE can be changed in the [settings.json](settings.json) file.
-This will influence how the IDE looks and the syntax highlighting.
+This will influence how the IDE looks as well as the syntax highlighting.

 ## Summary